Devashish-10/Object-Detection-Model-for-Self-Driving-Cars/README.md

-# Object Detection with YOLO
+# Object Detection for Self Driving Vehicles with YOLO

 This project implements object detection using the YOLO (You Only Look Once) model, specifically designed for detecting objects in images.